nathalie-megevand/Teaching-HEIGVD-RES-2017-Labo-02/README.md

 ### <a name="Task2"></a>Task 2: Execute the server and play with it

+Note that when you build the whole project (`code` + `tests`), you will initially have a failure.
+The reason is there are tests for the client, which you still need to implement (so you will get UnsupporteOperationExceptions).
+Nevertheless, the server code is successfully built!
+This means that you can go in the `target` folder of the `code` project and find the executable jar.

 Execute the server program and make sure that it starts as expected and that it listens on the specified port.
 Open a terminal window and connect to the server by typing:

 ```